Macutie/EduRoute/README.md

 ## License

 This project is intended for institutional academic and operational use.
-Add your official license terms here if the repository will be shared externally.